dmachkar/dishankDevendra_machkar_RTL/README.md

 ---

-Code editing to produce errors:
+**Code editing to produce errors:**

-To induce errors, I have done 2 changes to the code:
+To induce errors, I have done 3 changes to the code:
-1. internal bit_cnt variable is set to the current value of the DATA_WIDTH parameter.
+- internal bit_cnt variable is set to the current value of the DATA_WIDTH parameter.
-2. The trasnmission line value assigment using the concatenation operator is changed to >>> operator.
+- The trasnmission line value assigment using the concatenation operator is changed to >>> operator.
-3. prescale_reg assignment has >= assignment in one of the if cases.
+- prescale_reg assignment has >= assignment in one of the if cases.

 'error_uart_tx.v' has all the code changes in the file.